webexpress-framework/WebExpress/doc/development_guide.md

 |StatusPageManager           |Represent HTML pages that are returned with a StatusCode other than 200.
 |AssetManager                |Assets like static java script files are delivered by `WebExpress`.
 |ResourceManager             |Resources are contents that are delivered by `WebExpress`.
 These include, for example, websites that consist of HTML source code, arbitrary files (e.g. css, JavaScript, images) and REST interfaces, which are mainly used for communication via HTTP(S) with (other) systems.
+|IncludeManager              |Manages the dynamic integration of JavaScript and CSS files into the HTML header.
+In release mode, the files are delivered bundled and minified.
 |ThemeManager                |Provides color and layout schemes for customizing applications.
 |FragmentManager             |Are program parts that are integrated into defined areas of pages.
 The components extend the functionality or appearance of the page.
 |SitemapManager              |Manages the structure of the website, including navigation between different pages.